This banana cake is made with oil and without butter, milk, or buttermilk making it dairy free.

 I actually have a lot of banana recipes on my site to solve this problem.

-There are many benefits to using over ripe bananas in baking.
+There are a few benefits to using overripe bananas in baking.

 Secondly, they are easier to mash than fresh bananas.

-Lastly, it allows you to repurpose them instead of having food waste.
+Lastly, it allows you to repurpose them instead of having food wasted.

 CAKE FLOUR VS ALL-PURPOSE FLOUR